-So, back to our summer science series.
-Right back when we first started Science Sparks, we made some pretty flowers to demonstrate transpiration.
-This activity worked for me first time with amazing results, but when I tried more recently it didn’t work at all.
+When I first created Science Sparks, we made some pretty flowers to demonstrate transpiration.
+This activity worked for me the first time with amazing results, but when I tried more recently, it didn’t work at all.

-My theory was that something must have changed in the food colouring, on further inspection I noticed they all said ‘natural colours’, so decided to try a non natural food colouring.
+My theory was that something must have changed in the food colouring.
+On further inspection, I noticed they all said ‘natural colours’, so I decided to try a non-natural food colouring.

 This is what happened.

-You can see clearly that the flower on the right has turned blue, this is because it has sucked the blue water up through the stem and into the petals.
+You can see clearly that the flower on the right has turned blue.
+This is because it has sucked the blue water up through its stem and into the petals.

-I don’t know what the natural dyes don’t work, perhaps the colour particles are too big to travel up the stem.
+I don’t know why the natural dyes don’t work.
+Perhaps the colour particles are too big to travel up the stem.
 Do you have any theories for us?

 Transpiration

-The best way to consider this is to imagine you have a thick shake – the straw can’t carry the shake up it, but if you suck from the top, you change the pressure and force the shake up the straw.
+The best way to picture this is to imagine you have a thick milkshake – the straw can’t carry the milkshake up, but if you suck from the top, you change the pressure and force the milkshake up the straw.
 It moves in a column because the molecules are attracted to each other.

 Leave a Reply